dotnet/arcade/Documentation/Overview.md

 ### Methods for Consuming the .NET Core Shared Infrastructure Components

-- MSBuild tasks/targets as Nuget packages
+- MSBuild tasks/targets as NuGet packages
 - Known "entry points" (repo API) in each repo to build, test, package, sign, and publish
 - VSTS extensions  (check the box in VSTS)
 - Hosted services with REST end points which are owned by the Engineering Services
-- Toolsets (think compilers, training tools, etc) as binaries in their own setup or Nuget packages
+- Toolsets (think compilers, training tools, etc) as binaries in their own setup or NuGet packages
 - Machine (VM) images and/or Docker containers
 - "Resources" as planned by VSTS.